brightway-lca/brightway2/docs/installation.rst

 Type ``yes`` to agree to the license terms.
 Next, change the default installation location to ``/Users/<your user name>/bw2-python``.

+.. warning:: You can't easily move this directory later, as its path is hard-coded in many files.
+If you make a mistake, it is better to start the installation from the beginning.

 Finally, I recommend **against** (i.e. type ``no``) adding the install location to your path:

 .. image:: images/osx-4.png